 Put away the checkbook and the cash.
 Instead, whip out the smartphone.
 (You’re more likely to have your phone on you than your checkbook or cash anyway.)
 Today, paying someone else is a task that can be performed from wherever you have an Internet connection.

-For most people, PayPal is the most recognized method of paying others.
+For most people, PayPal is the most recognized person-to-person (P2P) payment provider.
 However, more and more companies are providing platforms for consumers to make personal payments, especially from their smartphones.
 Popmoney, Dwolla and Venmo are other competitors that have attracted their share of users.

 Most recently, Google brought its personal-payments feature to iPhone and Android devices — allowing Gmail users to send money with ease.
 However, unlike many of Google’s consumer-facing services, it isn’t entirely free.
-It’s same case for all the other providers of person-to-person (P2P) payments.
+It’s same case for all the other providers of P2P payments.

 Because of the transactional costs related to processing payments, P2P payment providers may charge fees depending on how a payment is funded.